Charlie Brumfield

-Charles Edgar Brumfield (born June 9, 1948) is an American attorney and former professional racquetball player as well as a noted paddleball player.
+Charles Edgar Brumfield (June 9, 1948 - June 1, 2025) was an American attorney and former professional racquetball player as well as a noted paddleball player.
 For much of his professional racquetball career, Brumfield was the marquis player for Leach Industries, the leading manufacturer of racquetball rackets at the time.
-Leach produced several Brumfield signature rackets including the very popular "Graphite Brumfield".
-For a brief time, Brumfield had his own sports brand label, which marketed rackets and sports apparel.
+Leach produced several Brumfield signature rackets including the "Graphite Brumfield".
+For a brief time, Brumfield had his own sports brand label, BrumStar, which marketed rackets and sports apparel.

-Brumfield was the #1 player on the men's professional racquetball tour for most of the 1970s, winning 4 championships and dominating most of the tournaments he participated in.
+Brumfield was the #1 player on the men's professional racquetball tour for most of the 1970s, winning 4 end of year championships and dominating most of the tournaments he participated in.
 This was a golden age for racquetball, when the sport was one of the fastest growing leisure activities in North America.
 The names of the top players were well known outside the sport, and the best players could earn large sums of money in endorsements.
 Steve Keeley ranks Brumfield as the 4th greatest racquetball player of all time, after Cliff Swain, Marty Hogan, and Sudsy Monchik.
 Brumfield retired from professional racquetball in the early 1980s, settling into a successful career as an attorney in San Diego.
-He has a son, Conor, who also resides in San Diego.
-Both are avid golfers.
+Brumfield was also an avid golfer.
+His son, Conor, who also resides in San Diego, is also an avid golfer, although Conor has largely stayed separate from the racquetball and paddleball communities.

-Professional sports career
+Early life

+Charlie was born in Oceanside, CA on June, 9, 1948 to Max and Gloria Brumfield.
+He was the oldest sibling to sisters Gloria and Kathy.
+His family moved around due to Max's military service, but Charlie spent most of his later youth in San Diego, where he developed a growing interest in sports along with academics.

+Charlie earned his law degree at the University of San Diego School of Law while winning his back-to-back national single titles.
+He was a competitor in the courtroom as well, practicing law from 1973 until his final days.
+He was known for his generosity, witty sense of humor, and love of a good story.